rayhanh96/rayhanh96/README.md

 📍 Based in London, United Kingdom

-👨‍💻 Work as a software engineering trainee
+👨‍💻 Work as a software engineer

 🤖 Three years experience in the AI industry